-- 'Design for Assembly with Variable Stiffness for use in Automobile Shock Absorber' -Accepted and Certificate of Registration of Design issued from the Office of Controller of Patents & Designs, Kolkata, on 25-02-2014. - Shock Absorber for Vehicles' -Accepted and Certificate of Registration of Design patent issued from the Office of Controller of Patents & Designs, Kolkata, on 06-05-2014 - 3) One patent on 'Regenerative Shock Absorber' submitted to Office of Controller of Patents & Designs, Kolkata in October 2015 (under review)

-24. Areas of consultancy and income generated: Major thrust area of department is in 2009.

-Welding and Manufacturing, however Rs.
-One Lac was generated through consultancy a) National committees b) International committees = NIL c) Editorial Boards = NIL

-25. Faculty selected nationally / internationally to visit other laboratories /institutions /industries in India and abroad: NIL
+- 1) 'Design for Assembly with Variable Stiffness for use in Automobile Shock Absorber' -Accepted and Certificate of Registration of Design issued from the Office of Controller of Patents & Designs, Kolkata, on 25-02-2014. - 2) Shock Absorber for Vehicles' -Accepted and Certificate of Registration of Design patent issued from the Office of Controller of Patents & Designs, Kolkata, on 06-05-2014 - 3) One patent on 'Regenerative Shock Absorber' submitted to Office of Controller of Patents & Designs, Kolkata in October 2015 (under review) - 24.
+Areas of consultancy and income generated: Major thrust area of department is Welding and Manufacturing, however Rs.
+One Lac was generated through consultancy in 2009. - 25.
+Faculty selected nationally / internationally to visit other laboratories /institutions /industries in India and abroad: NIL a) National committees